junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Senate amendment proposed (on the floor): Amendment SA 3466 proposed by Senator Kaufman for Senator Dodd.(consideration: CR S1421)
 - 2010-03-11 — Senate amendment submitted
 - 2010-03-11 — Senate insists on its amendment, asks for a conference, appoints conferees Dodd; Kerry; Lieberman; Menendez; Shelby; Bennett; Lugar. (consideration: CR S1421)
+- 2010-04-22 — Considered as unfinished business. (consideration: CR H2817)
+- 2010-04-22 — DEBATE - The House resumed debate on the Ros-Lehtinen motion to instruct conferees on H.R.
+2194.
+- 2010-04-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-22 — Mr. Berman asked unanimous consent that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H2806-2815)
+- 2010-04-22 — Ms. Ros-Lehtinen moved that the House instruct conferees. (consideration: CR H2806)
+- 2010-04-22 — On motion that the House disagree to the Senate amendment, and agree to a conference Agreed to without objection. (consideration: CR H2806; text: CR H2806)
+- 2010-04-22 — On motion that the House instruct conferees Agreed to by the Yeas and Nays: 403 - 11, 3 Present (Roll no. 219). (consideration: CR H2817)
+- 2010-04-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Ros-Lehtinen motion to instruct conferees on H.R.
+2194, the Chair put the question on the motion and by voice vote, announced that the ayes had prevailed.
+Ms. Ros-Lehtinen demanded the yeas and nays and the Chair postponed further proceedings on the motion to instruct conferees until later in the legislative day.
+- 2010-04-22 — The House proceeded with one hour of debate on the Ros-Lehtinen motion to instruct conferees on H.R.
+2194.
+The instructions contained in the motion seek to require the managers on the part of the House to insist on the provisions of H.R.
+2194 as passed by the House on December 15, 2009 and to complete their work and present a conference report and joint explanatory statement by no later than May 28, 2010.
+- 2010-04-22 — The Speaker appointed conferees - from the Committee on Financial Services for consideration of secs.
+3 and 4 of the House bill, and secs.
+101-103, 106, 203, and 401 of the Senate amendment, and modifications committed to conference: Frank (MA), Meeks (NY), and Garrett (NJ). (consideration: CR H2818)
+- 2010-04-22 — The Speaker appointed conferees - from the Committee on Foreign Affairs for consideration of the House bill and the Senate amendment, and modifications committed to conference: Berman, Ackerman, Sherman, Crowley, Scott (GA), Costa, Klein (FL), Ros-Lehtinen, Burton (IN), Royce, and Pence. (consideration: CR H2818)
+- 2010-04-22 — The Speaker appointed conferees - from the Committee on Ways and Means for consideration of secs.
+3 and 4 of the House bill, and secs.
+101-103 and 401 of the Senate amendment, and modifications committed to conference: Levin, Tanner, and Camp. (consideration: CR H2818)
+- 2010-04-22 — The previous question on the motion that the House instruct conferees was ordered without objection. (consideration: CR H2815)
+- 2010-04-28 — Conference committee actions: Conference held.
+- 2010-04-28 — Conference held.
+- 2010-06-23 — Conferees agreed to file conference report.
+- 2010-06-23 — Conference committee actions: Conferees agreed to file conference report.
+- 2010-06-23 — Conference report H. Rept.
+111-512 filed. (text of conference report: CR H4751-4770)
+- 2010-06-23 — Conference report filed: Conference report H. Rept.
+111-512 filed.(text of conference report: CR H4751-4770)
+- 2010-06-24 — Cleared for White House.
+- 2010-06-24 — Conference papers: Senate report and manager's statement and official papers held at the desk in Senate.
+- 2010-06-24 — Conference report agreed to in House: On motion to suspend the rules and agree to the conference report Agreed to by the Yeas and Nays: (2/3 required): 408 - 8, 1 Present (Roll no. 394).
+- 2010-06-24 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+99 - 0.
+Record Vote Number: 199.
+- 2010-06-24 — Conference report considered in Senate, notwithstanding the receipt of the official papers, by Unanimous Consent. (consideration: CR S5394-5409)
+- 2010-06-24 — DEBATE - By unanimous consent the House proceeded with fifty minutes of debate on the conference report to accompany H.R.
+2194.
+- 2010-06-24 — Message on Senate action sent to the House.
+- 2010-06-24 — Motions to reconsider laid on the table Agreed to without objection.
+- 2010-06-24 — Mr. Berman moved to suspend the rules and agree to the conference report, H. Rept.
+111-512. (consideration: CR H4841-4855)
+- 2010-06-24 — On motion to suspend the rules and agree to the conference report Agreed to by the Yeas and Nays: (2/3 required): 408 - 8, 1 Present (Roll no. 394).
+- 2010-06-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on the conference report to accompany H.R.
+2194, the Chair put the question on adoption of the motion to suspend the rules and agree to the conference report, and announced by voice vote that the ayes had prevailed.
+Mr. Berman demanded the yeas and nays and pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-06-24 — Senate agreed to conference report by Yea-Nay Vote.
+99 - 0.
+Record Vote Number: 199.
+- 2010-06-24 — The House proceeded to consider the conference report H.Rept.
+111-512 as unfinished business. (consideration: CR H4856-4857)
+- 2010-06-28 — Presented to President.
+- 2010-06-28 — Presented to President.
+- 2010-07-01 — Became Public Law No: 111-195.
+- 2010-07-01 — Became Public Law No: 111-195.
+- 2010-07-01 — Signed by President.
+- 2010-07-01 — Signed by President.